Gaia Pope-Sutherland inquest hears of calls made to police

 A police officer thought the aunt of Gaia Pope-Sutherland was “taking the piss” after making a series of calls to Dorset Police hours before she went missing, an inquest has heard.

-Talia Pope had phoned the control room five times on the morning of November 11 2017 to try to confirm the arrangements for her niece to speak to an officer about an allegation of receiving indecent images via Facebook.
+Talia Pope phoned the control room five times on the morning of November 7 2017 to try to confirm the arrangements for her niece to speak to an officer about an allegation of receiving indecent images via Facebook.

 The teenager, who suffered from severe epilepsy, was reported missing from her home in Swanage later that day.